jandecaluwe/urubu/doc/manual/authoring.md

 This is nice for readability, but it all remains file based.

 Urubu extends this behavior by automatically resolving [project-wide reference ids][structure#project-wide-reference-ids].
-In addition, you can add a fragment (e.g. #some-anchor) to the reference to link within a page.
-Since Urubu automatically adds slugified IDs to markdown headers, you can use those as targets.
-For instance, to link to this "Reference links" section of this page, you can use [\[authoring#reference-links\]][authoring#reference-links].

 This feature is implemented as a Markdown extension.
 Note that it doesn't require a syntax change.
 It enables page linking similar to what is commonly found on wikis.

+In addition, you can add a fragment (e.g. #some-anchor) to the reference id to link within a page.
+Since Urubu automatically adds slugified ids to markdown headers, you can use those as targets.
+For instance, to link to this "Reference links" section of this page, you can use [\[authoring#reference-links\]][authoring#reference-links].
+You can also define your own ids using [attr_list].

 When using reference links, Urubu will insert the title of the link in the generated html (unless you specify an alternative text explicitly).
 In this